matteotroppina/FLUIDCHEN/README.md

 ## Software Requirements

-This code is known to work on all currently supported Ubuntu LTS versions (22.04, 20.04, 18.04).
+This code is known to work on all currently supported Ubuntu LTS versions (22.04, 20.04).
 In particular, you will need:

-- A recent version of the GCC compiler.
+- A recent version of the GCC compiler (>9.1).
 Other compilers should also work, but you may need to tweak the CMakeLists.txt file (contributions welcome).
-GCC 7.4, 9.3, and 11.2 are known to work.
-See `CMakeLists.txt` and `src/Case.cpp` for some compiler-specific code.
+GCC 9.3, 11.2 and 13.2 are known to work.
 - CMake, to configure the build.
 - The VTK library, to generate result files. libvtk7 and libvtk9 are known to work.
 - OpenMPI (not for the skeleton, but when you implement parallelization).